HumanOps/HumanOps/mantra.rst

 2. Humans get tired and stressed, they feel happy and sad.
 3. Systems don't have feelings yet.
 They only have SLAs.
 4. Humans need to switch off and on again.
-5. The wellbeing of human operators will impact the reliability of systems.
+5. The wellbeing of human operators impacts the reliability of systems.
 6. Alert Fatigue == Human Fatigue
 7. Automate as much as possible, escalate to a human as a last resort.
 8. Document everything.
 Train everyone.
 Save time.
 9. Kill the shame game.
-10. Human issues count as system issues.
+10. Human issues are system issues.
 11. Human health impacts business health.
 12. Humans > systems